psychoinformatics-de/studyforrest-data-confoundsannotation/README.md

   Frame-wise (40 milliseconds) annotations of auditory and visual low-level confounds for each stimulus segment of the audio-description and audio-visual movie (audio-description: e.g. `fg_ad_seg0_rms.tsv`; movie: e.g. `fg_av_ger_seg0_rms.tsv`).
-  One file of tap-separated values for every confound (providing onset, duration, and value of confound):
+  One file of tab-separated values for every confound (providing onset, duration, and value of confound):
     * `audio/*_rms.tsv`: root-mean square power (a.k.a. volume)
     * `audio/*_lrdiff.tsv`: left-right volume difference
     * `visual/*_brmean.tsv`: mean brightness of a movie frame